maciejpirog/fizz-buzz/README.md

 The [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz#Programming) problem is said to be notoriously trivial, but it is __not__.
 Read the following (in the given order) to understand why:

-- [fizzbuzz.pdf](fizzbuzz.pdf) - Originally published in the [Monad.Reader](https://themonadreader.wordpress.com/) magazine :broken_heart:.
+- [FizzBuzz in Haskell by Embedding a Domain-Specific Language (fizzbuzz.pdf)](fizzbuzz.pdf) - Originally published in the [Monad.Reader](https://themonadreader.wordpress.com/) magazine :broken_heart:.
 It describes why the problem is actually an instance of a difficult programming pattern that seems to require either code duplication, information-flow vs. control-flow mismatch, or higher-order functions.
 Of course, we choose the latter.

 - [fizzbuzz.c](fizzbuzz.c) - A C implementation of the solution proposed in the paper above.
 (Yes, if you look from the right angle, C is a dependently-typed functional language.)